lukpwh330/PYRandomSentenseGenerator/README.md

 ```

 ### The `init` Method
 The `init` method generates the frequency tables for the `predict` method to use.
-The `init` method takes data as the argument.
+The `init` method takes data as its only argument.
 The data given to this function should have no capital letters for best results and should be stripped of newlines.
-The dat can just be in the form of a normal python string.
+The data can just be in the form of a normal python string.

 ``` python
 import pyarkovchain as pc